Patternslib/Patterns/demo/depends/documentation.md

 # Documentation

-The *depends* pattern makes it possible to make visibility of content conditional on form data.
+The *depends* pattern enables you to make the visibility of content dependent on form data.
 A common use case is to only show parts of a form when relevant.
 Here is an example from a hypothetical pizza order
 form: